From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 Alright, so you’ve booked a place to stay and packed all your warm clothes.
 The beauty of Riga awaits!

-Despite all my complaining about the cold, I had an amazing weekend in Riga.
+Despite all my complaints about the cold, I had an amazing weekend in Riga.

 Here are the best things to do in Riga that should have a spot on your weekend itinerary.